theRealAph/ScopeLocals/README.md

 thread that handles a request.
 The server components would use the token to restrict access to the operations they provide.

-Per-thread context data is normally communicated via method arguments.
-However, in a case like this, where the data needs to be pushed through calls to the business logic code it simplifies the implementation if the server can share context with the components via some alternative channel.
+Thread context data is normally communicated from a caller to called methods in the same thread via method arguments.
+However, in a case like this, where data needs to be pushed through business logic calls it simplifies the implementation if the server can share context with the components via some alternative channel.

     Thread 1                               ...
 Thread N